About Us

 Adapt Landscapes believes that well-designed gardens can be both restorative and resilient.
 Every project is an opportunity to help clients reimagine what their land can be.

 As this work grew, so did the requests for more in-depth services—larger-scale designs, complex installations, and ongoing stewardship support.
 In response, Adapt Landscapes emerged as the professional design-and-build branch of the Adapt ecosystem.
-Today, we offer full-service landscape design, installation, and care for homeowners, businesses, and organizations across Southeast Michigan—giving clients a clear path to meaningful, long-term ecological transformation.
+The work of Adapt Landscapes helps support the ongoing projects of Adapt Community Supported Ecology.
+We’re thankful for our amazing clients and hope you’ll take a moment to check out the work we’re doing through our Community Supported Ecology efforts.

 Meet the team